CTRU-SCHEME/CTRU/README.md

 ## Test other schemes
 See Other-schemes-speed.

-The codes of Kyber, Saber, NTRU-HRSS and SNTRU Prime are taken feom https://csrc.nist.gov/projects/post-quantum-cryptography/round-3-submissions.
+The codes of Kyber, Saber, NTRU-HRSS and SNTRU Prime are taken from https://csrc.nist.gov/projects/post-quantum-cryptography/round-3-submissions.

 The codes of NTTRU are taken from https://eprint.iacr.org/2019/040 and https://github.com/gregorseiler/NTTRU.